Internet-Draft Multipath QUIC November 2024

 This extension does not change the definition of any transport parameter defined in Section 18.2. of [QUIC-TRANSPORT].

 This document does not specify how an endpoint that is reachable via several addresses announces these addresses to the other endpoint.
 In particular, if the server uses the preferred_address transport parameter, clients cannot assume that the initial server address and the addresses contained in this parameter can be simultaneously used for multipath (Section 9.6.2 of [QUIC-TRANSPORT]).
 Furthermore, this document does not discuss when a client decides to initiate a new path.
-We delegate such discussion in separate documents.
+We delegate such discussion to separate documents.

-To open a new path, an endpoint SHALL use different Connection IDs on different paths.
-Still, the receiver may observe the same Connection ID used on different 4-tuples due to, e.g., NAT rebinding.
-In such case, the receiver reacts as specified in Section 9.3 of [QUIC-TRANSPORT] by initiating path validation and using a new Connection ID for the same path ID.
+To open a new path, an endpoint MUST use a connection ID associated with a new, unused Path ID.
+To let the peer open a new path, an endpoint needs to provide its peer with connection IDs for at least one unused path identifier.
+Still, the receiver may observe a connection ID associated with a used Path ID on different 4-tuples due to, e.g., NAT rebinding.
+In such a case, the receiver reacts as specified in Section 9.3 of [QUIC-TRANSPORT] by initiating path validation but MUST use a new connection ID for the same Path ID.

 All new frames are sent in 1-RTT packets [QUIC-TRANSPORT].